tendermint/tendermint/docs/architecture/adr-060-go-api-stability.md

 From Tendermint 1.0, all internal code (except private APIs) will be placed in a root-level [`internal` directory](https://golang.org/cmd/go/#hdr-Internal_Directories), which the Go compiler will block for use by external projects.
 All exported items outside of the `internal` directory are considered a public API and subject to backwards compatibility guarantees, except files ending in `_test.go`.

-The `crypto` package will be split out to a separate module in a separate repo.
+The `crypto` package may be split out to a separate module in a separate repo.
 This is the main general-purpose package used by external projects, and is the only Tendermint dependency in e.g. IAVL which can cause some problems for projects depending on both IAVL and Tendermint.
+This will be decided after further discussion.

 The `tm-db` package will remain a separate module in a separate repo.
+The `crypto` package may possibly be split out, pending further discussion, as this is the main general-purpose package used by other projects.

 ## Detailed Design